David Hittner: Personal life, memberships and interests

 Among Hittner's other activities outside the courtroom:

+During his career he has met six presidents of the United States.

 He is a member of the American Legion, the Association of the United States Army and the 82nd Airborne Division Association.

 Prior to his military service, he was a competitive flatwater canoeist and later served as a regional officer of the American Canoe Association.

-He is the founder of the Brooklyn Dodgers Fan Club of Houston.
-Besides meeting Dodgers great Jackie Robinson, Hittner has met six U.S. presidents.
+He is the founder and former president of the Brooklyn Dodgers Fan Club of Houston.

-Since 1985, Hittner has played acoustic 12-string and electric bass guitars in the Texas Barflies, a country-western band.
+Hittner has played the acoustic 12-string and electric bass guitars in the Texas Barflies, a country-western band.